Crime Data Assistant

 Sortable raw numbers.
 Click column headers to sort.
 Export as CSV.

 Each database covers different time periods, detail levels, and collection methods.
-Choosing the right one depends on your question.
+Your question is automatically routed to the best source.

 Understanding Each Data Source